-Just because a teenager is restricted from driving during certain hours it doesn’t mean he or she is necessarily at home.
+Just because a teenager is restricted from driving during certain hours doesn’t mean he or she is necessarily at home.
 Individual cities have the right to impose additional curfews on minors.
-For example, anyone under 18-years-old in the San Diego area must obey a curfew.
+For example, anyone under the age of 18 in the San Diego area must obey a curfew.
 Different jurisdictions have different hours when the curfew applies.
 Poway, Escondido, Solana Beach, Del Mar and Chula Vista have curfews from 11 p.m. to 5 a.m.
 San Diego imposes a 10 p.m. to 6 a.m. curfew.
 An exception to curfew law in San Diego is made if you are on your way to or from work or driving as part of your employment duties, such as pizza delivery.

 Curfew While on Probation

 Though most curfews apply to minor children, if you are an adult on probation or parole for a criminal conviction, you might also have a curfew.
 Your probation/parole officer will have informed you if you are expected to be in your home during certain hours.
 If it is discovered that you are not there during those hours, you can have your probation/parole violated and be arrested.
-The end result could be completing your sentence in a jail or prison.
+The end result of a probation violation could be completing your sentence in a jail or prison.
 If you have a job that requires you to work during the hours your curfew is imposed, you must get your probation/parole officer’s permission before working those hours.

 If you have been charged with a curfew violation in San Diego, consult with a reputable San Diego criminal defense lawyer to determine what legal options you have to resolve the charge.
 For immediate legal help, contact San Diego criminal defense attorney Domenic J. Lombardo at (619) 232-5122 to schedule a free and confidential consultation.